 Seafarers must do all they can to avoid polluting the seas.
 They must be aware of the International Convention for the Prevention of Pollution from Ships (MARPOL).
 This International Maritime Organization (IMO) convention governs all aspects of marine pollution, including oily wastewater and garbage.

 Violating the MARPOL convention can lead to criminal prosecution by a national government.
-Seafarers are often unfairly blamed, and convicted, because it is easier for governments to prosecute workers than owners.
+Seafarers are often unfairly blamed because it is easier for governments to prosecute workers than owners.

 How do legal systems vary?

-Each country has its own legal system.
-What you might expect in your own country may not apply elsewhere.
-For example, the right to remain silent, confidentiality of information, safeguards covering arrest and detention, access to legal advice and representation, a fair trial, and processes for extradition vary between countries.
-If in doubt, be sure to get advice from your union and/or from your company.
+The legal treatment of seafarers varies between countries.
+This applies to your rights to remain silent, confidentiality of information, safeguards covering arrest and detention, access to legal advice and representation, a fair trial, and processes for extradition.
+If you are in any doubt, be sure to get advice from your trade union and/or from your company.

 Be aware that information given to investigators could be used against you in a criminal prosecution.

 If your vessel is involved in a maritime incident, your shipowner and the ship's insurers may provide you with legal support and advice if you are arrested or detained, and support any welfare needs that arise.
 You may, however, require independent legal advice.

 The state under which your ship is flagged has the right under international law to institute legal proceedings requesting the immediate release of any seafarers detained following an accident or pollution incident at sea.
 But flag of convenience (FOC) states are notorious in failing to pursue this right on behalf of crews of ships under their flags.

 Your mandatory rights if you become involved in an investigation are set out in the Code for International Standards and Recommended Practices for a Safety Investigation into a Marine Casualty or Marine Incident.
 This code is contained in IMO Convention on the Safety of Life at Sea ((SOLAS).
 It specifies that: